chainstack/docs/docs/tutorials/food-supply-temperature-control-on-quorum.md

 * Prepare:

-  1. With Chainstack, deploy a Quorum network with [Raft consensus](/blockchains/quorum#raft).
+  1. With Chainstack, deploy a Quorum network.
   1. Install Ethereum JavaScript API to interact with the Quorum network.
   1. Install Solidity JavaScript Compiler to format the contract for the Quorum network deployment.
   1. Install dotenv and create an `.env` file with your Quorum nodes access and credentials.